RobertGonzales1/Homelab/README.md

 6. Figure out how to Sync my Pi-Hole Instances or do some sort of load balancing (Kubernetes?).
 7. Get Home Assistant Setup (Will Need Separate Hardware Sitting on my IOT Network).
 8. Transfer Main Domain to a New Provider.
+9. Figure out a way to get Gitea to do a two way Sync instead of the current one-way sync setup (GitHub->Gitea).

 # 💻 Tech Stack:
 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white)